jstott/grunt-azureblob/README.md

 #### Mentions
-Thanks to litek/grunt-azure-storage for insiration and my first experience with grunt and azure storage.
+Thanks to litek/grunt-azure-storage for inspiration and my first experience with grunt and azure storage.

 [1]: https://npmjs.org/package/grunt-azureblob
 [2]: ../../wiki/